jameshughes89/cs4XX-EvolutionaryComputation/site/topics/problems/problems.rst

 * Instead, all that is needed is a valid board configuration

     * It's binary --- valid or not

-* However, it could be framed as reducing the number of conflicting queens on the board

 How Many Board Configurations are There?